-3. A range of GEM simulations has already been used in Fund work to assess issues such as the domestic and international consequences of policies to increase competition in markets, the impact of oil price hikes, the effects of exchange rate volatility across industrial countries on emerging markets, and appropriate monetary policy rules for emerging market countries.
+A range of GEM simulations have already been used in Fund work to assess issues such as the domestic and international consequences of policies to increase competition in markets, the impact of oil price hikes, the effects of exchange rate volatility across industrial countries on emerging market economies, and appropriate monetary policy rules for emerging market countries.
 To take a specific example, GEM was used to identify the benefits of greater competition in the euro area in a manner that was not possible in earlier models.
-This was
+This was achievable because the level of competition across firms is explicitly modeled in GEM, so that the impact of changing it can be analyzed directly.
+In addition, the simulation indicates that greater competition in labor and product markets also fosters greater wage and price flexibility, an intuitive result that again reflected the microeconomic foundations of the model, this time with respect to the setting of prices and wages.